-In the future, Impossible Foods could apply its technology to new animal-free substitutes, such as pork, seafood, and lamb — even further disrupting traditional meat corporates’ frozen or prepared food products.
+While Impossible Foods could apply its technology to new animal-free substitutes, such as pork, seafood, and lamb, the company is focusing on ground beef for the foreseeable future.

 Beyond Meat is another major company making plant-based burgers and other imitation meat products such as chicken strips and beef crumbles.

 The company also has been experimenting with a plant-based pork product.